 - Verbal: name-calling, threats, put-downs.

-- Psychological: causing one to feel as if he/she is "going crazy".
+- Psychological: causing one to feel as if they are "going crazy".

 - Spiritual: attacking spiritual or religious beliefs.